sonnt0201/docs/iot-platform/api.md

 }
 ```

+With `NUMBER_OF_VAL` is defined as the number of values you want to send in a frame.

-Packet length is the total length of the packet frame including the
+`Packet length`: is the total length of the packet frame including the
 length byte itself and checksum.

-With `NUMBER_OF_VAL` is defined as the number of values you want to send in a frame.

-The system accepts packet frame with 1 sensor value at least,
+`Array of values`: The system accepts packet frame with 1 sensor value at least,
 and 100 sensor values at most.

-This means the size of a packet (in bytes), as well as the value of packet's length, can be from 28 to 226.
+This means the size of a packet (in bytes), as well as the value of `packet's length`, can be from 28 to 226.

 ## Fetch data from server with GraphQL API.